-Take extra care to reduce your risk of developing blood clots if you have essential thrombocythemia.
-Healthy lifestyle habits can lower your risk of developing conditions that may contribute to blood clotting.
-These conditions include diabetes, high blood pressure and high blood cholesterol.
+Also try to choose healthy lifestyle habits to lower your risk of developing conditions that may contribute to blood clotting.
+These include diabetes, high blood pressure and high blood cholesterol.
 Take steps to:

 - Eat healthy foods.
 Choose a varied diet rich in whole grains, vegetables and fruits and low in saturated fats.
 Try to avoid trans fats.
 Learn about portion control to maintain a normal weight.

 - Increase your physical activity.
 Aim for at least 30 minutes of moderate physical activity a day.
-Take a brisk daily walk.
-Ride your bike.
-Swim laps.
-If you can't fit in a long workout, break it up into smaller sessions spread throughout the day.
+Take a brisk daily walk, ride your bike or swim laps.

 - Achieve or maintain normal weight.
-Being overweight or obese increases the pressure in the veins in your pelvis and legs and is a risk factor for conditions such as high blood pressure, which increases your risk of blood clotting.
+Being overweight or obese increases the pressure in the veins in your pelvis and legs and is a risk factor for conditions such as high blood pressure.